ybhatnagar/kube-pyramid/README.md

 # Kube Pyramid

-**Stop the priority paradox in your Kubernetes cluster.**
+**Identify the .**

 Kubernetes gives you two static, absolute knobs for saying *"this workload is important"* — the pod's QoS class, and its PriorityClass integer.
-Both are set at deploy time, in isolation, by whoever wrote the YAML.
-So they all end up at the top of the pyramid: Guaranteed, priority 1,000,000, please don't evict me.
-Everyone gold-tier, nobody willing to be preempted, half your cluster idle.
+Both are set at deploy time and independently across applications.
+This means its possible all end up at the top of the pyramid, i.e "please don't evict me", meaning your cluster needs more resources and hence costs.

 Kube Pyramid *looks* at your cluster and *tells* you which workloads have been quietly hoarding priority they don't need — and which under-appreciated workloads deserve a promotion.
 Named for the QoS pyramid every k8s cluster forms: Guaranteed at the top, then Burstable,